Behold, I have created the smith that bloweth the coals in the fire, and that bringeth forth an instrument for his

 Inexperienced people lacking advanced sharpening skills typically can’t tell the difference between blades made from Shirogami, Aogami or Swedish steel and steels of lesser quality.
 But due to the difficulty of forging and heat treating Shirogami or other plain high-carbon steels, a blacksmith that routinely uses them will simply be more skilled and have better QC procedures than those whose skills limit them to using only less-sensitive high-alloy steels.

-Professional Japanese woodworkers insist on chisel blades made from Shirogami steel.
+Professional Japanese woodworkers insist on chisel blades made from Shirogami No.1 steel.
 Some prefer Aogami No.1 for plane blades believing the edge holds up a bit better.
-At C&S Tools our plane blacksmith and carving chisel blacksmith prefer to use Aogami because it is easier to work and more productive (especially in the case of carving chisels), but for a little extra they are happy to forge blades from Shirogami or Swedish Steel.
+At C&S Tools our plane blacksmith and carving chisel blacksmith prefer to use Aogami because it is easier to work and more productive (especially in the case of carving chisels), but for a little extra they are happy to forge blades from Shirogami Steel.

 I own and use Japanese planes made from Shirogami, Aogami, Aogami Super, Swedish steel, and a British steel called “Inukubi” meaning “dog neck” which was imported to Japan from England (Andrews Steel) in the late 1800’s.
 Of these, Shirogami No.1 steel is my favorite.
 It’s a matter of personal taste.

 Beware of a plane or chisel blacksmith that refuses to use plain high-carbon steel and tries to charge you more for Aogami or Aogami Super steel.

 The Challenges of Working Plain High-Carbon Steel

 What makes plain high-carbon steel so difficult to work, you ask?
-I’ve never even forged a check much less a tool blade, but I will share with you what the blacksmiths I use and swordsmiths I know have told me in response to this question.
+Your humble servant has never even forged a check much less a tool blade, but I will share with you what the blacksmiths I use and swordsmiths I know have told me in response to this question.

 First, plain high-carbon steel is much more difficult to successfully heat treat because the range of allowable temperatures for forging and heat-treating is narrow.
 Heat it too hot and it will “burn” and be ruined.
 Quench it at too high or too low a temperature and it will not achieve the desired hardness.
 Miss the appropriate range of temperatures and the blade may even crack, ruining it.
 Yikes.